fac19/week2-guardians/README.md

 ### Kat
 - Understand how to use and implament API's
-- Better at readinig the API Documentation-
+- Better at readinig the API Documentation
+- Improve comunication skill when explaining code
+- Feel comfortable with working remote (hangout, VS live share, slack)

 ### Lizzy
 - Learn how the Fetch API works and use it to display the data we want